Terkwood/delta-pack/README.md

 This will be used to query for new versions of your game from the delta (patch metadata) server.
 You must use [Semantic Versioning](https://semver.org) formatting, or the delta server will reject your queries.

+## Community reference

+[This question has been explored a bit on the Godot User Forums](https://godotengine.org/qa/23165/can-we-hot-update-gdscript).
+Once the project is more mature, we should post there and assess community interest in the project.

 ## Using bidiff